soma-y1029/Path-Finding-Algorithms-Visualizer/README.md

 For all algorithms, order of neighbor searching is clockwise (top, right, bottom, left).

 ### DFS
-Stack is used for DFS data structure.
+Stack is used for DFS algorithm.
 Keep looking for same direction while the direction is available.
 If there is no path for current state, back up and look for different path using backtracking.